 Meet the Board

-Lance Winitana (Waikaremoana) Ko te amorani te mua ko te hāpai ō ki muri.
+Lance Winitana (Waikaremoana) Ko te amorani ki mua ko te hāpai ō ki muri.
 Mā te whakarono ki te kōhimu a Tamaiti ā Tāne e mōhio ai tātau me pēhea e hohou ai te rono.
+Mai te whenua ki te rani, mai te rani ki te whenua.

 Marewa Titoko (Waimana) is a trustee, chairwoman and committee member for numerous roopu including her marae hapū, TWR Taiohi Trust, Te Ao Marama Trust, Waimana School Board of Trustees, Marae Touch, and Te Hui Ahurei a Tūhoe.
 She has a background in iwi social services and social work, and is working towards her Masters in Applied Indigenous Knowledge.